Short-term health plans in Virginia

 Which insurers offer short-term plans in Virginia?

-According to the Virginia State Corporation Commission, there are nine entities that offer short-term health insurance in Virginia, all of which are out-of-state group association policies (which means the association can charge additional monthly fees — which are typically nominal — and the state’s rules regarding medical underwriting and renewability don’t apply):
+There is widespread availability of short-term health insurance policies in Virginia: According to the Virginia State Corporation Commission, nine entities offer short-term health insurance in Virginia.
+All of these entities are out-of-state group association policies (which means the association can charge additional monthly fees — which are typically nominal — and the state’s rules regarding medical underwriting and renewability don’t apply):

 - Aspen American Insurance Company